Pustelto/personal_web/src/blog/css-vs-css-in-js-perf/index.md

 If we are talking about performance, it would be a shame not to use Lighthouse.
 You can see the comparisons in the charts below (average from 3 LI runs.).
 Aside from Web Vitals, I have also include Main thread work (time to parse, compile and execute assets, the biggest part of this is JS, but it covers layout and styles calculation, painting, etc.) and JS Execution time.
 I have omitted Cumulative Layout Shift since it was close to zero, and there was almost no difference between Linaria and Styled Component.

-{% image "home_comparison.png", "Lighthouse performance audit comparison of homepage.
+{% image "home_comparison.png", "Lighthouse performance audit comparison of home page.
 Linaria has better speed index and larges contentful paint by more that 800 milliseconds.
 And main thread work is is lower by 1.63 seconds." %}

 {% image "search_comparison.png", "Lighthouse performance audit comparison of search page.
 Linaria has better speed index by 900 milliseconds and larges contentful paint by 1.2 seconds.
 Main thread work is is lower by 1.27 seconds." %}

 As you can see, Linaria is better in most of the Web Vitals (lost once in CLS).
 And sometimes by a large margin.
-For example, LCP is faster by 870ms on the homepage and by 1.2s on the Search page.
+For example, LCP is faster by 870ms on the home page and by 1.2s on the Search page.
 Not only does the page render with normal CSS much faster, but it requires fewer resources as well.
 Blocking time and time necessary to execute all the JS are smaller by 300ms and roughly 1.3 seconds respectively.

 ## Performace profiling

 Lighthouse can give you many insights on the performance.
 But to get into the details, the performance tab in the dev tools is the best bet.
 In this case, the performance tab confirms the Lighthouse results.
 You can see the details on the charts below.

-{% image "home_profiling_comparison.png", "Profiling comparison of the homepage.
+{% image "home_profiling_comparison.png", "Profiling comparison of the home page.
 Rendering and paint are almost identical.
 But Linaria spend almost 1 second less time on scripting.
 And have total blocking time smaller by more than 1.5 seconds." %}

 {% image "search_profiling_comparison.png", "Profiling comparison of the search page.
 Rendering and paint are almost identical.
 But Linaria spend more than 1 second less time on scripting and have total blocking time smaller almost by than 1.5 seconds." %}

 Screens build with Styled Component had more long-running tasks.
 Those tasks also took longer to complete, compared to the Linaria variant.

-To give you another look at the data, here is the visual comparison of the performance charts for loading the homepage with Styled Component (top) and Linaria (bottom).
+To give you another look at the data, here is the visual comparison of the performance charts for loading the home page with Styled Component (top) and Linaria (bottom).

-{% image "home.jpg", "Comparison of Chrome dev tools performance minimap chart of homepage build with Styled Components and Linaria.
+{% image "home.jpg", "Comparison of Chrome dev tools performance minimap chart of home page build with Styled Components and Linaria.
 Pages build with Linaria have a visually smaller amount of long-running task, loading finished earlier and had better FPS." %}

 ### Comparing user interaction